rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 Take the histogram of bottom half of the binary image to find out where the peak signals occur (identify the lanes).
 Divide it into left half and right half to get the approximate positions of the lane positions.
 This is the starting point for the lane positions.
 To accuratley find the lanes, split the binary image into 9 slices (each slice 80 pixels) For each slice of images:
-    Find the histogram to find the lane location and the active pixels with a bondary of +/-100 pixels from left/right lane center
+* Find the histogram to find the lane location and the active pixels with a bondary of +/-100 pixels from left/right lane center
-    Within this bounds find the pixels that are non-zero and add to the list, and recenter the location if there are more pixels are positive than the min_required (50)
+* Within this bounds find the pixels that are non-zero and add to the list, and recenter the location if there are more pixels are positive than the min_required (50)
-    Sore the active pixels in an array for both left and right lanes Find x and y locations for the above pixels identifed Try to find a 2nd order polynomial function using the above x, y co-ordinates for left and right lanes `np.polyfit(lefty, leftx, 2`
+* Store the active pixels in an array for both left and right lanes
+* Find x and y locations for the above pixels identifed
+* Try to find a 2nd order polynomial function using the above x, y co-ordinates for left and right lanes `np.polyfit(lefty, leftx, 2)`
-    Store all of the above key values in an map and return for further use
+* Store all of the above key values in an map and return for further use

 Here is the image that is obtained after finding line fit on both right and left lanes with the binary image.
 This image is genrated using the exercise code with this python [notebook](https://github.com/rnaidu02/CarND-Camera-Calibration/blob/master/Finding%20the%20Lanes.ipynb)